nareshbhatia/react-testing-techniques/README.md

 _This project was bootstrapped with
 [React Accelerate](https://github.com/PublicisSapient/cra-template-accelerate)._

-## Guiding Principles

-Before discussing guiding principles, let's talk about why we write tests in the first place!
+## Why do we write tests?

 For me, it is about building confidence in what I am delivering.
 Tests provide a mechanism to verify the intent of my code by exercising it in various ways.
 Moreover, they give me the confidence that I have not broken anything when I refactor or extend the code to meet new requirements.
 The last thing I want is to get a call at 3:00 AM to fix a bug that has crashed my app!

-Now that we have discussed the motivation behind testing, let's jump right into the guiding principles.
+## Guiding principles for writing tests

 ### Don't test implementation details